Accounting for Bad Debts

-Subsequently, when it is confirmed that an account receivable is no longer collectible, it is removed by debiting the ‘allowance for doubtful debts account’ and crediting ‘accounts receivable.’
-Following is the journal entry to recognize this:
+Subsequently, when it is confirmed that a particular account receivable is no longer collectible, it is removed by debiting the allowance for doubtful debts account and crediting the receivable.
+The following journal entry is used to record the write-off:

 |Allowance for doubtful debts||DEF|

 In direct write-off method, there is no estimation of doubtful debts.
 Instead, bad debts expense is recognized when the account actually turns out to be uncollectible and not just potentially doubtful.

 Direct write-off is recognized through the following journal entry: